seleb/PICO-8-Token-Optimizations/README.md

 ## Assignment with Commas
 Multiple variables can be declared at the same time in the format `var1,var2 = value1,value2`.
 These declarations can be chained indefinitely, removing the need for an `=` per variable assigned.

 - Use when: assigning multiple variables at the same time.
 - Caveats: If you reference one of the variables being assigned within the comma-separated list, it will evaluate to its value **before** assignment, regardless of order. e.g. the statements `x,y=1,2; x,y=3,x` will result in `x` having a value of `3`, and `y` having the value of `1`.
 You can mix-and-match different variable types here, but you can't mix-and-match `local` and global variables.
 - Saves: 1 token per variable

+## Assignments Default to Nil
+When declaring multiple variables at the same time, any not given values will be set to nil.
+This is an easy way to unset existing variables. `var1,var2 = value1,nil` is equivalent to `var1,var2 = value1`.

+- Use when: assigning multiple variables at the same time, some of which are being set to nil
+- Saves: 1 token per variable

 ## Replace Constant Variables with Literals
 When you're coding, it's almost always better to store constants as variables; e.g. if your game has gravity, you might write `g=9.8` and reference `g` instead of writing `9.8` everywhere gravity needs to be applied.
 It's helpful while you're coding, but doesn't actually contribute to the final program, so once you've decided on a constant, you can replace all those variable references with the literal.

 - Use when: you're prepared for commitment.
 - Caveats: It's really annoying to change a constant manually after taking out the variable, so try to leave this one to the end if you can.
 - Saves: 3 tokens per variable